Designing and Planting Native Containers: Spring Section B

 Designing Stunning Spaces with Native Plants: From Species to Space

-Take next steps with an exclusive opportunity to work with one of the landscape designers involved in Mt.
+Take next steps with an exclusive opportunity to work alongside one of the landscape designers involved in Mt.
 Cuba’s Master Plan and Glade Entrance Garden.
-This hands-on workshop dives into the craft of landscape design and how to create unforgettable spaces in collaboration with your favorite plants.
-Through quick, creative exercises, explore space, composition, seasonality,
+This immersive, hands-on workshop explores the craft of landscape design and how to create unforgettable outdoor spaces in collaboration with the plants you love.
+Through quick, creative exercises, you’ll learn

 More